 Sidecountry Sports has a trail-side shop at the Camden Snow Bowl.
-There will be free demo days and guided adventures.
-Check their events page often for details!
-One can also rent from their Rockland store.
+One can rent a fat bike from their Rockland store.
+Check their events page for demos.
 They provide an invaluable resource to help you find the best fat bike-friendly winter trails near Camden.

 Cross Country Skiing